AyeCode/invoicing/readme.txt

 = 2.8.34 - 2025-09-TBD =
 * Check & use default payment form in checkout if already set - CHANGED
+* Sometimes Subscription marked as pending on renewal payment - FIXED

 = 2.8.33 - 2025-08-28 =
 * Added tool to add dynamic database strings for translations - ADDED